-Buildings and construction account for 38% of global CO2 emissions and 35% of energy use.
-Much of this energy-use is the result of heating, ventilation and air-conditioning (HVAC), lighting, information and communications systems, security and access systems, fire alarms, elevators, appliances, and indirectly through plumbing.
+Construction and buildings generate 38% of the total global CO2 emissions and 35% of total energy use.
+Much of this energy-use in buildings is the result of heating and air-conditioning, lighting, information and communications systems, security and access systems, fire alarms, elevators, appliances, and (indirectly) through plumbing.

-In most buildings, some of the energy used in heating and cooling the interior goes to waste through windows.
-Windows, even when closed, are much less efficient than insulated walls at keeping room temperature in and outside temperature out - by a factor of ten or more.
+In most buildings, some of this energy used in heating and cooling is wasted through windows.
+Windows, even when closed, are very inefficient compared to insulated walls at keeping room temperature in and outside temperature out - by a factor of ten or more.

 High-performance glass is already widely adopted in wealthy countries.
 In the rest of the world, a faster and wider installation of high-performance glass can help reduce a substantial amount of GHG emissions by 2050:

-- In 2018, 5 billion square meters of high-performance glass were installed in residential buildings, and 130 million sq. meters in commercial buildings
+- <::marker> In 2018, 5 billion square meters of high-performance glass was installed in residential buildings, and 130 million sq. meters in commercial buildings

 If this scale can be achieved by 2050, high-performance glass can avoid 12.6 gigatons of emissions and save $3.9 trillion in energy costs over building lifetimes for an installation cost of $10.8 trillion.